dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 <video src="https://cdn.auth0.com/blog/jwt-io-updates-2/5-claims-tooltips.mp4" controls autoplay loop></video>

-Of course, human readable dates still work.
+Of course, human-readable dates still work.

 ### Plain RSA Public Keys
 Some RSA implementations work using the [old PEM-encoded RSA public key without the X.509 `SubjectPublicKeyInfo` header](https://stackoverflow.com/questions/18039401/how-can-i-transform-between-the-two-styles-of-public-key-format-one-begin-rsa) that is much more common nowadays.
 Unfortunately, old versions of JWT.io did not support these keys.
 But that's no longer the case!
-Plain RSA keys from yore are now supported, try it out!
+Plain RSA keys of yore are now supported, try it out!

 {% include tweet_quote.html quote_text="The new round of features for JWT.io include: HMAC secret length hints, a share button, easy library updates, JWT.io as OIDC callback, common claim tooltips, and plain RSA pubkeys!" %}